qusers/Q/test/1.interactions/w-w/README.md

 Run the test with the following command:

-python ../../../bin/qdyn.py -t topo.json -m eq1.inp -d TEST -r -r Q5_data/ --verbose
+python ../../../bin/qdyn.py -t topo.json -m md0.json -d TEST -r Q5_data/

-Then run compare.py to check if the obtained results match the reference results.
+Then to check if the obtained results match the reference results:

+python compare.py